jurruh/docker-http-container-upgrade/README.md

 ```

 ## :notebook: Notes
 Currently this is a hobby project the code does not have any tests and the HTTP requests do not require authorization.
 I do not recommend to use this project in a production system.
-But feel free to build on top of this repo or use it as an inspiration.
+But feel free to build on top of this repo or use it as inspiration.